scrabbletank/farhome-rules/book-docs/rules-book.md

 With those 3 things you have your first adventure and are ready to run your first game.
 Making your second adventure will be easier than your first, you already have the town after all.
 As your game progresses, so does the world you created, adding other towns and villages as you need them.
 Maybe this land is ruled by a king, or some fiendish villain is plotting against the players behind the scenes.

-As your players experience your world they'll eventually want to branch out.
+As your players experience your world they will eventually want to branch out.
 They may get access to spells making travel easier, want to seek out that dastardly villain, or just want to explore.
 Eventually you'll need a big world for them to explore, but all of that starts with a town, a dungeon, and an obstacle.

-<div class='pageNumber auto' style='color:black;  padding-left: 7mm;'></div>
+<div class='pageNumber auto' style='color:black;   padding-left: 11mm;'></div>
 \page
 <style>
   img {